Neural-Driven Image Editing: Conclusion

 \section{Conclusion}

-We presented LoongX, a novel framework for hands-free image editing by conditioning diffusion models on multimodal neural signals, achieving comparable or superior performance to traditional text-driven baselines.
-Looking forward, the portability of our wireless setup opens exciting possibilities for real-world applications in immersive environments.
-Future work may explore integrating LoongX with VR/XR platforms to enable intuitive cognitive interaction, and further align neural representations with world models for projecting human intention into an interactive virtual world, paving the way toward mind-driven control in fully synthetic realities.
+We presented LoongX, a novel framework for hands-free image editing by conditioning diffusion models on multimodal neural signals, achieving performance comparable to or superior to traditional text-driven baselines.
+Looking ahead, the portability of our wireless setup opens exciting possibilities for real-world applications in immersive virtual environments.
+Future directions include integrating LoongX with VR/XR to support intuitive cognitive interaction and aligning neural representations with emerging world models~\cite{mao2025yume,ni2025recondreamer} to project human intention into an interactive synthetic world, enabling mind-driven control in virtual realities.